Jaya the Cat: History

 The fourth studio album The New International Sound Of Hedonism was released by Bomber Music in the summer of 2012.

 After the release of Hedonism, the band was joined by Johan "Leon" van 't Zand (live keys, ex-Mark Foggo) to complete the live formation.
 A year later, guitarist Nieuwenburg left the band and was replaced by Dino Memic (ex-Vine Yard).
 In June 2013, original bassist Ben Murphy rejoined the band on stage in the Netherlands to play a handful of songs from the first two releases as Jay took over duties as party MC.

 In November 2014, the band announced that van 't Zand left.
 Karl Smith (ex-Mr Shiraz, ex-Tropical Contact and drummer of Complicated Men Of Leisure) took over his duties on keys at the start of Jaya the Cat's UK tour with the Mad Caddies.
-Though the lineup has changed numerous times throughout the years, Jaya the Cat manage to remain true to their roots and continue to press on forward.
+Though the lineup has changed numerous times throughout the years, Jaya the Cat manages to remain true to their roots and continue to press on forward.
 With the departure of Dino Memic in September 2016 Smith moved on to guitar, and Christian Greevink filled his former position on keys for live shows.

 On November 17, 2017, the band released their fifth studio album A Good Day for the Damned through Bomber Music.
 It was also announced that their long time friend and former roadie, 'Sexy' Joep Muijres, has taken over live keyboard duties from Greevink indefinitely.

 In March 2023 Karl left the band and is with The Barstool Preachers since.

 The name of the band is speculated to come from the fact they had a cat named Jaya which they drove in their van when going to gigs.